Admission as a Transient (Visiting) Student

 The completed electronic application, together with the nonrefundable application fee of $70, must be submitted through www.lsac.org by the following deadlines: June 18 (fall transient) and November 15 (spring transient).
 A completed paper application (available through the Admissions Office), together with the nonrefundable application fee of $70, must be submitted to the Admissions Office by May 1 (summer transient).

 If permission to visit is granted, we cannot guarantee that specific courses will be available.
 Priority enrollment is given to current School of Law students.
 Visiting students must abide by all the rules and regulations of the School of Law.
-A transient student may earn no more than 32 semester hours of credit in no more than three semesters (roughly the equivalent of one year's maximum course load); he or she must maintain a grade point average of at least 1.90 in all law courses taken during any semester.
-Please note that all transient students must take at least ten (10) credit hours (the minimum full-time load) during the fall or spring semesters and at least six (6) credit hours during the summer session(s).
+A transient student may earn no more than 32 semester hours of credit in no more than three semesters (roughly the equivalent of one year's maximum course load); the student must maintain a grade point average of at least 1.90 in all law courses taken during any semester.
+Please note that all transient students must take at least 10 credit hours (the minimum full-time load) during the fall or spring semesters and at least 6 credit hours during the summer session(s).